Jean7667/RBM_APP/README.md

 Thanks to that I could decide on the aesthetic choices before entering the coding stage.

-I wanted the website to look modern, professional and welcoming.
-I chose the base colours to be in the shades of brown, black and white, as they may be associated with coffee.

-#### Site User

-- Someone over 16 years old from the café's area
-- A cat loving person looking for the place to relax
-- Someone who prefers to arrange their bookings digitally rather than over the phone or in person

 #### Goals for the website

 - To allow customers to browse the list of experts and their skills